reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/Overview.md

 ## About the Sandbox

-Using this environment, you'll be able to explore complete features and offerings offered by Microsoft Sentinel.
+Using this environment, you'll be able to explore complete features and offerings offered by Microsoft Fabric.
 Please find the detailed overview of the sandbox environment below.

 ### Pre-provisioned resources

 #### Virtual Machine:

 - 1 *Windows Server 2022 Datacenter* Virtual machines.
-As part of the automation, resources linked to virtual machines, including virtual networks, network security groups, managed disks, network interface cards, and IP addresses, are deployed.
+As part of the sandbox environment setup, resources linked to virtual machines, including virtual networks, network security groups, managed disks, network interface cards, and IP addresses, are deployed.

   These virtual machines are tailored and configured to the sandbox's specifications.
 Files, applications, packages, and OS configurations are all pre-configured.
 It is recommended that you use the same virtual machine throughout the lab for the best experience.

 #### License and subscription: